-431. If any person who is or was a director or officer of a company in respect of which a winding-up order has been granted, whether or not that order has been discharged or confirmed under this Act, and which is or was unable to pay its debts, has committed any act or made any omission in relation to any assets, books, records, documents, business or the affairs of that company, which act or omission, if that act had been committed or that omission had been made by a person whose estate was sequestrated on the date on which the winding-up of that company commenced, in relation to his or her assets, books, documents, business or affairs, or those of his estate, would have constituted an offence under the law relating to insolvency, that past or present director or officer commits that offence and liable on conviction to the penalties provided for in the law relating to insolvency, and the law relating to insolvency does, with the necessary changes, apply in respect of that act or omission, the method of establishing the same, and that past or present director or officer charged with the same.
+If any person who is or was a director or officer of a company in respect of which a winding-up order has been granted, whether or not that order has been discharged or confirmed under this Act, and which is or was unable to pay its debts, has committed any act or made any omission in relation to any assets, books, records, documents, business or the affairs of that company, which act or omission, if that act had been committed or that omission had been made by a person whose estate was sequestrated on the date on which the winding-up of that company commenced, in relation to his or her assets, books, documents, business or affairs, or those of his estate, would have constituted an offence under the law relating to insolvency, that past or present director or officer commits that offence and liable on conviction to the penalties provided for in the law relating to insolvency, and the law relating to insolvency does, with the necessary changes, apply in respect of that act or omission, the method of establishing the same, and that past or present director or officer charged with the same.

-Private prosecution of directors and others
+432. Private prosecution of directors and others

-- 432. (1) If it appears in the course of the winding-up of a company that any past or present director, member or officer of the company has committed an offence for which he or she is criminally liable under this Act or, in relation to the company or the creditors of the company, under the common law, the liquidator must cause all the facts known to him or her which appear to constitute the offence, to be presented to the Prosecutor-General and, if the Prosecutor-General certifies that he or she declines to prosecute, the liquidator may, subject to section 392(5) and (6), institute and conduct a private prosecution in respect of that offence. - (2) The Court may, on an application by the liquidator, order the whole or any portion of the costs and expenses incidental to a private prosecution referred to in subsection (1) to be paid out of the assets of the company in priority to all other liabilities.
+- (1) If it appears in the course of the winding-up of a company that any past or present director, member or officer of the company has committed an offence for which he or she is criminally liable under this Act or, in relation to the company or the creditors of the company, under the common law, the liquidator must cause all the facts known to him or her which appear to constitute the offence, to be presented to the Prosecutor-General and, if the Prosecutor-General certifies that he or she declines to prosecute, the liquidator may, subject to section 392(5) and (6), institute and conduct a private prosecution in respect of that offence. - (2) The Court may, on an application by the liquidator, order the whole or any portion of the costs and expenses incidental to a private prosecution referred to in subsection (1) to be paid out of the assets of the company in priority to all other liabilities.

-CHAPTER 15 JUDICIAL MANAGEMENT
+Chapter 15 JUDICIAL MANAGEMENT

-Circumstances in which company may be placed under judicial management and there is a reasonable probability that, if it is placed under judicial management, it will be enabled to pay its debts or to meet its obligations and become a successful concern, the Court may, if it appears just and equitable, grant a judicial management order in respect of that company.
+433. Circumstances in which company may be placed under judicial management

+- (1) When any company because of mismanagement or for any other reason - - (a) is unable to pay its debts or is probably unable to meet its obligations; and - (b) has not become or is prevented from becoming a successful concern, - and there is a reasonable probability that, if it is placed under judicial management, it will be enabled to pay its debts or to meet its obligations and become a successful concern, the Court may, if it appears just and equitable, grant a judicial management order in respect of that company. - (2) An application to Court for a judicial management order in respect of any company may be made by any of the persons who, under section 351, are entitled to make an application to Court for the